-AARNet engineers worked with Gill and the OEH IT team to develop the solution, which included the deployment of a new customized capability for accessing large data stores at the NCI and technical expertise to augment existing OEH IT resources.
+AARNet engineers worked with Gill and the DPIE IT team to develop the solution, which included the deployment of a new customized capability for accessing large data stores at the NCI and technical expertise to augment existing DPIE IT resources.

 “What used to take a week to download in an unreliable fashion, now takes 15 minutes.
 We can also now retrieve every image captured for NSW within a couple of days of being acquired instead of only being able to manage a small portion,” says Gill.
 “AARNet connectivity gives us more power to do more sophisticated analysis and makes our data more accurate.”